 Publications, reports, requests, and podcasts

-The most common Data Center publications are newsletters and Extension Extras.
+The most common Data Center publications are newsletters.
 These are usually written by either a student or faculty member and are reviewed by two or three faculty members prior to being published.
-The main difference between these publications is that newsletters are typically longer than Extension Extras.

 Data Center personnel also periodically research and release longer reports on subjects such as levels of income necessary for a person to be considered self-sufficient.
 These are typically classified as Extension Circulars or Extension Bulletins.
 Both types of publications can be accessed here.